michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 - **Principles:**
-	- Superior - A - Your work shows evidence and understanding of programming concepts discussed in readings, lectures, and exercises, as you bend them to your will.
+	- Superior - A - Your work shows evidence and understanding of concepts discussed in readings, lectures, and exercises, as you bend them to your will.
 	- Satisfactory - C - Your work shows evidence of concepts and is still developing an understanding of course material.
 You understand some aspects, but aren’t utilizing them fully.
 Usage is cursory.
 Keep pushing your work and review the material to revisit how you can integrate it to your work.
 	- Unexceptable - D/F - Your work shows some evidence of concepts discussed, but lacks key understanding, confidence, robustness and authority.
 Aspects are lacking.
 Reviewing course material is required.
 Ask questions in class.
 Manage your time better.
-- **Creativity, Thoughtfulness:**
+- **Creativity, Artistry, Thoughtfulness:**
 	- Superior - A - Your work demonstrates your personality and a great depth of engagement with the material.
 It’s extremely evident that you are thinking, exploring, playing and taking risks.
-You are creating wonderful experiences.
+You are creating wonderful experiences, music, sound art, and installations.
 	- Satisfactory - C - You are executing your ideas, but more time is needed to consider more deeply about what is conceptually and physically happening.
 They are barely getting off the ground.
 Or have large bits that are broken.
 Do more research and exploring.
 Play.
 	- Unexceptable - D/F - Your work is so straightforward that it’s flat.
 It’s barely coded (or badly broken).
 It’s copied from elsewhere and not expanded upon.
-Question and Iterate your work to push your it further.
+Question and Iterate your work to push it further.
 Read.
 Play.
 Get off the lame track and get inspired.
 - **Craft:**
-	- Superior - A - Your work shows delicate care and consideration to presentation and professionalism.
-You code is neat, clean, commented and structured.
+	- Superior - A - Your work shows delicate care and consideration to presentation, experience, sound, and professionalism.
+You code, files, and builds are neat, clean, commented and structured.
 Your friends consider you “Type A.” Your style is evident.
 	- Satisfactory - C - Your work shows the birth of your ideas, but further time and iteration can really push your work to excel.
-Your code is there, but messy.
+Your technical deliverables are there, but messy.
 It can be simplified and made cleaner.
 What you put into it, is what you get out of it.
 Practice makes perfect!
 	- Unexceptable - D/F - Your work is rushed and looks like it was done on your train-ride in or the night before.
 Make your work something you are proud of.
 You are here to build your portfolio after all, aren’t you?

+#### Late Work

+IMPORTANT: Since projects are experienced as a group in class or through a public presentation, late projects are not permissable and will not be accepted.

+Documentation assignments handed in after the due date and time will have points deducted for lateness.
+This will be in addition to any points deducted for content.
+Those that are uploaded late but within one day of the due date will lose 5% for lateness.
+For those uploaded after that, the number of deducted points will be at the discretion of the professor.

 ## Attendance